Grapes42/partsandservicescheatsheet/README.md

 If the wipers look like a [Bosch Wiperblade](https://www.supercheapauto.co.nz/p/bosch-bosch-aerotwin-wiper-blade-600mm-24-single---ap600u/562315.html#q=bosch%2Bwipers&lang=en_NZ&start=3), then just ask me, Simer, Josh, etc. These ones are always a case by case basis; I'll show you in person how to deal with these.
 I genuinely hate them so much.

 Also, if the customer wants the rear wiper replaced, unless the car is old and has a refillable rear wiper, we will have to order one in for them.
 Check OSCAR for a listing if their rear wiper doesn't look like a TBL blade.

+## 2. Less Common Parts

+### 2.1 Car Batteries

+There are x important details about a battery:
+- Size and shape